zelisinho/anypoint-examples/login-form-using-the-http-connector/README.md

 ### Set Up and Run the Example

-As with other [examples](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create applications straight out of the box in Anypoint Studio.
+As with other [examples](https://www.mulesoft.com/exchange#!/?types=example), you can create applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.

 Follow the procedure below to create, then run the Login form using the HTTP connector application.

-1. [Create, then run](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio or Standalone.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
+In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+Studio runs the application and Mule is up and kicking!
 1. Open your browser and hit **http://localhost:8081/login**.
 2. Enter mule for username and mule for password.
 Hit submit button.
 1. You should recieve this response: